If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Meanwhile, Monarch: Legacy of Monsters boasts both Wyatt Russell and Kurt Russell as the same character, Lee Shaw.
 The father and son duo portray the character across the timelines covered by the series.
 Meanwhile, Anna Sawai plays Cate Randa, Kiersey Clemons plays May, and Ren Watabe plays Kentaro.
 Anders Holm plays a younger version of Randa, while Goodman reprises the older incarnation of the character.
 Joe Tippett plays Time while Elisa Lasowski plays Duvall.

-It continues with Godzilla x Kong: The New Empire, a direct sequel to 2021’s Godzilla vs. Kong, in theaters now.
+It continues with Godzilla x Kong: The New Empire, a direct sequel to 2021’s Godzilla vs. Kong.
 It’s described by Warner Bros. and Legendary Pictures like this: “This latest entry follows up the explosive showdown of Godzilla vs. Kong with an all-new cinematic adventure, pitting the mighty Kong and the fearsome Godzilla against a colossal undiscovered threat hidden within our world, challenging their very existence - and our own.
 The epic new film will delve further into the histories of these Titans, their origins and the mysteries of Skull Island and beyond, while uncovering the mythic battle that helped forge these extraordinary beings and tied them to humankind forever.”

 Why is Godzilla pink in GXK?